zephyrproject-rtos/zscilib/README.md

 it tries to be as portable as possible, and a standalone reference project is included to use this library in non-Zephyr-based projects.

+This version of zscilib has been developed and tested against **Zephyr 2.2**.

 ## Quick Start: Zephyr

 ### Adding zscilib to your project via `west`